IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/content/home/experience.md

   location = "Cambridgeshire, UK" date_start = "2008-03-01"
   date_end = "2010-03-01"
   description = "I worked under Matt Hurles and as a member of the Wellcome Trust Case-Control Consortium, on identifying potential associations between copy number variants (CNVs) and common disease.
 Structural variation, whereby large sections of DNA are lost, duplicated, relocated or inverted from one genome to the next, is prevalent in the human genome.
 Some of these structural variants can affect the number of copies of genes in the diploid genome (CNVs).
-We are looking to see if any of these variants are causal for any of eight common disease by performing a large (22,243 samples) case-control genome-wide association study.
-My main roles are to maintain, process and normalise this extremely large data set; to perform various optimisation and QC steps for these data to ensure we are working with the cleanest data set possible; and ultimately to look for associations between CNV and common disease by using novel statistical tools developed in-house."
+We looked to see if any of these variants were causal for any of eight common disease by performing a large (22,243 samples) case-control genome-wide association study.
+My main roles were to maintain, process and normalise this extremely large data set; to perform various optimisation and QC steps for these data to ensure we were working with the cleanest data set possible; and ultimately to look for associations between CNV and common disease by using novel statistical tools developed in-house."

 +++